truham/with-wcpay/README.md

 # WalletConnect Pay + Turnkey Demo

-A React Native mobile wallet demo that integrates [WalletConnect Pay](https://docs.walletconnect.com/payments/wallets/standalone/react-native) with [Turnkey](https://turnkey.com) embedded wallets for gasless USDC payments on Base.
+A React Native mobile wallet demo that integrates [WalletConnect Pay](https://docs.walletconnect.com/payments/wallets/standalone/react-native) with [Turnkey](https://turnkey.com) wallets and transaction management for transaction construction, signing, gas sponsorship, and broadcast.

-This demo showcases a mobile payment flow where users authenticate via email OTP, create a Turnkey-managed embedded wallet, scan a merchant QR code, and pay with USDC on Base — with gas fees fully sponsored by Turnkey.
+This demo showcases a mobile payment flow where users authenticate via email OTP, create a Turnkey-secured wallet, scan a merchant QR code, and pay with USDC on Base — with gas fees fully sponsored by Turnkey.
 The wallet never holds or spends native ETH for gas.

 ## Demo